ibm-cloud-docs/containers/ingress-domains.md

 {: #ingress-domain-external}
 {: cli}

-To use a domain that is registered with an external provider such as Akamai or Cloudflare, you must add the external provider credentials to your cluster. <containers>{{site.data.keyword.containerlong_notm}}</containers><openshift>{{site.data.keyword.openshiftlong_notm}}</openshift> uses these credentials to provision or access a domain from the external provider on your behalf.
+To use a domain that is registered with an external provider such as Akamai or Cloudflare, you must add the external provider credentials to your cluster. {{site.data.keyword.containerlong_notm}} uses these credentials to provision or access a domain from the external provider on your behalf.
 You can only add one set of credentials to your cluster.
-Different providers might require different credentials, such as access tokens or secrets. <containers>{{site.data.keyword.containerlong_notm}}</containers><openshift>{{site.data.keyword.openshiftlong_notm}}</openshift> does not provide the credentials; you must acquire them from the external provider.
+Different providers might require different credentials, such as access tokens or secrets. {{site.data.keyword.containerlong_notm}} does not provide the credentials; you must acquire them from the external provider.

 After you add external credentials to your cluster, you can [add or create domains](docs/containers?topic=containers-ingress-domains&interface=cli#ingress-domains-ext-create) that are registered with your external account.